Updated Dec 15, 2021, this article contains one or more maps ...

 From here Robin and I went our separate ways.
 He, having the faster bike and further to go took I-94 the whole way back to Chicago.
 Since I was only going to madison I took the scenic route, following the River Road down to La Crosse, WI and then over on US-14.
 I took a little detour at the end to finish with some favorite local twisties.

 Ready for an in-depth account of the entire journey?
 Let's get started ...
 Day Zero: Preparation

 Do You Have Ideas For A Long Distance, Sport Touring Motorcycle Adventure?

 Cross country motorbike travel is quite the undertaking.
 What twisty, scenic roadways inspire you to consider doing so?
 Your input is invited.
-Post An Article!
+Leave a comment!